arief25ramadhan/udacity-behavioral-cloning/README.md

 ### 4.2.
 Hyperparameter Tuning and Selection

 Our model is build using Sequential API of Keras framework as show in model.py file.
-To sum up, we use ReLU activation function and Adam optimizer.
-We train our model for 100 epochs, in which, through our observation the model has reached an optimal value.
+To sum up, we use ReLU activation function, Adam optimizer, and Mean Squared Error loss function.
+We train the model for 100 epochs, where we observed the model had reached an optimal value.

 The model contains dropout layers and was trained and validated on different data sets to avoid overfitting.
-The model was tested by running it through the simulator, where it must stay on the track for at least one lap.
+We tested the model by running it through the simulator, where our car must stay on track for at least one lap drive.

 ## 5. Conclusion